matloff/toweranNA/README.md

 regression coefficients and the like.
 By constrast, our emphasis here is on **prediction**, especially relevant in this era of Big Data.
-The main contribution of this package is a novel technique that we call the Tower Method, which is directly aimed at prediction.
+The main contribution of this package is a novel technique that we call the Tower Method, which is **directly aimed at prediction**.
 It is nonimputational.

-Note that one important point about distinguishing between the estimation and prediction cases concerns assumptions.
-Most MV methods (including ours) make strong assumptions, which are difficult or impossible to verify.
-We posit that the prediction context is more robust to assumptions than is estimation.
-This would be similar to the non-MV setting, in which models can be rather questionable yet still have strong predictive power.

-The large difference beween the estimation and prediction goals is especially clear when one notes that, in predicting new cases that have missing values, the classic Complete Cases method (CCM) -- use only fully intact rows -- is useless.
-Under proper assumptions, CCM can be used for estimation, but it can't be used for prediction of new cases with MVs.

 To make things concrete, say we are regressing Y on a vector X of length
 p.
 We have data on X in a matrix A of n rows, thus of dimensions n X p.
 Some of the elements of A are missing, i.e. are NA values in the R language.
-We are definitely including the classification case here, so that Y consists of 0s and 1s (two-class case), or a matrix (multiclass case).
+We are definitely including the classification case here, so that Y consists of 0s and 1s (two-class case), or an n X k matrix of 0s and 1s  (k-class case).

 Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some